almereyda/awesome-starred/README.md

 ## Common Lisp

+- [flow](https://github.com/Shinmera/flow) - Tools for the representation of graphs and flowcharts
 - [wiki-backend](https://github.com/madnificent/wiki-backend) - Backend of a wiki based on mu.semte.ch
 - [mu-project](https://github.com/mu-semtech/mu-project) - Basis for constructing a new project on top of mu.semte.ch
 - [api](https://github.com/turtl/api) - (Deprecated) Turtl API.
 This is the server that responds to all client requests.